"Discover how a master of South Korean cinema transformed a British spy classic into a vibrant, psychological masterclass in tension."

 The series was crafted by The Ink Factory, the same production team responsible for the successful adaptation of The Night Manager.
 By focusing on a self-contained story arc that follows an actress recruited into a complex Israeli intelligence operation, the creators maintained the thematic integrity of the source material.
 Because the plot exhausts the primary conflict of the book, the series serves as a definitive historical piece within the espionage genre.
 Its status as a limited event was central to attracting high-profile talent and maintaining a consistent visual language across all six episodes.

-Both series offer gripping, atmospheric explorations of the psychological toll of deep-cover espionage.
+Both series masterfully explore the psychological toll and isolation of high-stakes, deep-cover espionage.